 Supervisor Module This module will act as a power sequencer, that will ensure that the modules only get power if both the 12V and 5V supplies are present.
 It will furthermore allow switching between the primary and secondary reference signals.

-TCXO 10MHz Mk1 This module will contain a VEB Narva 10Mhz TCXO oscillator and accompanying circuitry to obtain TTL signals.
-It will have a 10MHz/TTL 50Ω BNC output and outputs a further 10Mhz TTL signal to the primary 10MHz backplane bus.
+TCXO 10MHz Mk1 This module contains a VEB Narva 10Mhz TCXO oscillator and accompanying circuitry to obtain TTL signals.
+It has a 10MHz/TTL 50Ω BNC output and outputs a further 10Mhz TTL signal to the primary 10MHz backplane bus.

-Universal Clock Divider Mk1 This module will divide a 10MHz input signal from the backplane into 5MHz, 1Mhz, 100Khz and 1pps each as a TTL output.
+Universal Clock Divider Mk1 This module will divide a 10MHz input signal from the backplane into 5MHz, 1MHz, 1KHz and 1pps each as a TTL output.

-32.768kHz Clock Divider Mk1 This module will divide a 10MHz input signal to a 32.768kHz signal as used in watches.
+32.768kHz Clock Divider Mk1 This module divides a 10MHz input signal to a 32.768kHz signal as used in watches.

 Phase Comparator Mk1 This module will contain a phase comparator